 The USS Thuban (AKA-19) was an Andromeda-class attack cargo ship.
 The vessel was named after the main star that is part of the constellation Draco, carrying important religious and historical significance due to it having been the pole star in ancient Egypt.
-The fundamental duties of the USS Thuban (AKA-19) were to transport both troops and supplies, and especially heavy equipment with the intention of offering assistance to amphibious assault vessels.
+The fundamental duties of the USS Thuban (AKA-19) were to transport both troops and supplies, especially heavy equipment, with the intention of offering assistance to amphibious assault vessels.
 The ship also provided gunfire during combat.

 Technical Features of the USS Thuban (AKA-19)